Test driving a car is a vital part of the

 Second, you should bring a friend.
 Maybe you will get overwhelmed by the experience of driving a fabulous new car, or maybe you are easily tempted by sales pitches.

-Whatever the case is, having a friend along for the ride will give you an extra and hopefully more objective perspective on the car and its features.
+Whatever the case is, having a friend along for the ride will give you a more objective perspective on the car and its features.
 Your friend may also notice perks or disadvantages you overlooked.
-Besides, if you are frequently going to have passengers, their perspective might be important to you just for its own sake as well.

 Check the outside of the vehicle to ensure that it matches what the online pictures showed.
 Look for any special features you had your eye on to make sure they work as expected and are convenient to use (such as a trunk that opens by motion activation or doors that open sufficiently wide).